 Thrombopoietin (Tpo), is a key regulator of megakaryocytopoiesis and thrombopoiesis.
 It is principally produced in the liver and is bound and internalized by the receptor Tpo R/c-mpl.
-Defects in the Tpo-Tpo R signaling pathway are associated with a variety of platelet disorders ^[1-3].
-The 353 amino acid (aa) human Tpo precursor is cleaved to yield the 332 aa mature protein.
-Mature human Tpo shares approximately 70% aa sequence homology with mouse and rat Tpo.
-It is an 80-85 kDa protein that consists of an N-terminal domain with homology to Erythropoietin (Epo) and a C-terminal domain that contains multiple Nlinked and O-linked glycosylation sites ^[4, 5].
-Tissue specific alternate splicing of human Tpo generates multiple isoforms with internal deletions, insertions, and/or C-terminal substitutions ^[6].
-Tpo promotes the differentiation, proliferation, and maturation of MK and their progenitors ^[4, 5, 7].
-Several other cytokines can promote these functions as well but only in cooperation with Tpo ^[8, 9].
-Notably, IL-3 independently induces MK development, although its effects are restricted to early in the MK lineage ^[8, 9].
-Tpo additionally promotes platelet production, aggregation, ECM adhesion, and activation ^[10, 13].
-It is cleaved by plateletderived thrombin following Arg191 within the C-terminal domain and subsequently at other sites upon extended digestion ^[14].
-Full length Tpo and shorter forms circulate in the plasma ^[4, 5].
-The C-terminal domain is not required for binding to Tpo R or inducing MK growth and differentiation ^[5].
+Defects in the Tpo-Tpo R signaling pathway are associated with a variety of platelet disorders [1-3].
+The 356 amino acid (aa) mouse Tpo precursor is cleaved to yield the 335 aa mature protein.
+Mature mouse Tpo shares 71% and 81% aa sequence homology with human and rat Tpo, respectively.
+It is an 80-85 kDa protein that consists of an Nterminal domain with homology to Erythropoietin (Epo) and a C-terminal domain that contains multiple N-linked and O-linked glycosylation sites [4, 5].
+Tissue specific alternate splicing of mouse Tpo generates multiple isoforms with internal deletions, insertions, and/or C-terminal substitutions [6].
+Tpo promotes the differentiation, proliferation, and maturation of MK and their progenitors [4, 5, 7].
+Several other cytokines can promote these functions as well but only in cooperation with Tpo [8, 9].
+Notably, IL-3 independently induces MK development, although its effects are restricted to early in the MK lineage [8, 9].
+Tpo additionally promotes platelet production, aggregation, ECM adhesion, and activation [10-12].
+It is cleaved by platelet-derived thrombin following Arg191 within the C-terminal domain and subsequently at other sites upon extended digestion .
+Full length Tpo and shorter forms circulate in the plasma [4, 5].
+The C-terminal domain is not required for binding to Tpo R or inducing MK growth and differentiation [5].
+Aside from its hematopoietic effects, Tpo is expressed in the brain where it promotes the apoptosis of hypoxia-sensitized neurons and inhibits neuronal differentiation by blocking NGF-induced signaling .